vntodorov/DeFi/README.md

 # DeFi
 DeFi (Decentralized finance) ETH smart contract.
-The project is coming soon.
+The project is about to be initialized this weekend.
 <i>MIT License.</i>